mayerrobert/jmurmel/mlib.md

 `nthcdr` applies `cdr` n times and returns the result.
 `nth` works as if `(car (nthcdr n lst))` was invoked.

+### Function: copy-list

+    (copy-list lst) -> copy

+Since: 1.3

+Returns a copy of `lst`.
+If `lst` is a dotted list, the resulting list will also be a dotted list.

+Only the list structure of `lst` is copied;
+the elements of the resulting list are the same as the corresponding elements of the given list.

 ### Function: unzip
     (unzip lists) -> result-list